 Stopping A Grease Fire

-It's also important to know how to stop a grease fire if it does start in your kitchen.
-The steps you can take to stop a grease fire on your stovetop from spreading are as following:
+It's also important to know how to stop a grease fire if one does start in your kitchen.
+The steps you can take to stop a grease fire on your stovetop from spreading are:

 Smother the fire by sliding a lid over the pan.